-Black Friday workers: How to avoid a #RedButton day
+Black Friday retail workers: How to avoid a #RedButton day

-Dreading the Black Friday impact on your employees?
+What’s the Black Friday impact on retail employees?

-Black Friday workers are preparing for a very stressful day: What’s the impact on employee morale?
+Black Friday retail employees are preparing for a very stressful day: What’s the impact on employee morale?

 Our data shows that Black Friday tends to maximize red button feedback at workplaces.